Legal recognition of non-binary gender: United States

 A number of U.S. jurisdictions allow nonbinary gender markers on state identification documents, including birth certificates and driver's licenses.

 From 2022 through January 20, 2025, an X option was also available on passports.
 At the beginning of the second Trump administration, federal documents no longer offered a nonbinary marker, and passport applications requesting the marker had been suspended, but previously issued passports using the gender marker "X" were stated to remain valid until their expiration date.

-However, on June 17, 2025, Massachusetts District Judge Julia Kobick ruled in Orr v.
+In June 2025, Massachusetts District Judge Julia Kobick ruled in Orr v.
 Trump, in an expanded preliminary injunction, that the State Department must issue passports that matches one's gender identity, including "X"-gender designators and including those who had previously been issued a passport matching their assigned sex at birth.
+Later that year in November, the Supreme Court stayed the injunction until litigation concluded.
+As of June 2026, litigation is ongoing, meaning the State Department is again only issuing passports matching sex assigned at birth.